adekbadek/atom-sassc-live/README.md

 ## TODO:

-  - enable output to different folder (package options?)
+  - enable changing output folder and other package settings
   - about Takana